 Do vaccinated individuals need to quarantine?

-- Are fully vaccinated (i.e., ≥2 weeks following receipt of the second dose in a 2-dose series, or ≥2 weeks following receipt of one dose of a single-dose vaccine);
+Individuals who are exposed to COVID-19 do not need to quarantine if they are fully vaccinated (i.e., ≥2 weeks following receipt of the second dose in a 2-dose series, or ≥2 weeks following receipt of one dose of a single-dose vaccine).

 Can entities outside of normal health care/pharmacy settings enroll as vaccinators?